Unit 2: Authorizations

 5.2 New York Regulations (NY Only)

-Out-of-plan (OOP) referrals for urgent care are made to providers or facilities not participating with Highmark Blue Cross Blue Shield of Western New York or Highmark Blue Shield of Northeastern New York when:
+Out-of-plan (OOP) referrals for urgent care are made to providers or facilities not participating with Highmark Blue Cross Blue Shield (WNY) or Highmark Blue Shield (NENY) when:

-• the member is outside the Highmark Blue Cross Blue Shield of Western New York/Highmark Blue Shield of Northeastern service area
+• The member is outside the Highmark Blue Cross Blue Shield (WNY)/Highmark Blue Shield (NENY) service area

 OOP referrals are made by the PCP or specialist and require review by the Utilization Management Department.
 If you believe that the service is materially different then what is available in-network, we require: